secretGeek/csvz/README.md

   - What quoting is used, e..g single/double/mixed/other?
   - Are delimiters doubled or escaped? (if escaped, escaped with what?)
   - The spec can also cover what defaults are sensible for each of these things
+  - how are `nulls` represented? e.g. the literal string `null` with no quotes? or `NULL`, or `nil`?
+Or are empty strings, unquoted, to be treated as NULLs?
 - `indexes` - what indexes can/should be built on the tables (if the data)
 - `data-types` - what types are used, how are they encoded (e.g. dates: how? binary data base-64 encoded? etc), what ranges exist for numbers etc.
 - `user-defined-types` - how can types be extended?